 Without a doubt, implants are the best long term tooth replacement choice when considering replacements for missing teeth because they look and feel just like your real teeth.
 Not only do they look and feel amazing they are very durable and can last a lifetime when done correctly as opposed to a crown or bridge.
-That alone outweighs the initial high cost of implants.
+That alone outweighs the initial cost of implants.

 We think it’s important that patients understand why dental implants cost so much and why we think it’s a worthwhile investment for you when you weigh all of the tooth replacement options.